kg-bnu/EVGeoQA/README.md

 ## Dataset Examples

-Below is a sample entry from the **EVMapQA** dataset.
+Below is a sample entry from the **EVGeoQA** dataset.
 Each entry represents a unique query anchored to a specific user location, containing the natural language question, metadata, and a list of ground truth answers.

 ```json
 {